-The reason form this is that the Parish Council will be celebrating Peace Day at the 2019 Village Fete.
-Peace Day was to celebrate and mark the end of world War I and was held on 19th July 1919 when a Bank Holiday was declared by a committee chaired by the then Foreign Secretary Lord Curzon.
+The reason for this is that the Parish Council will be celebrating Peace Day at the 2019 Village Fete.
+Peace Day was to celebrate and mark the end of World War I and was held on 19th July 1919 when a Bank Holiday was declared by a committee chaired by the then Foreign Secretary Lord Curzon.

 Although November 1918 marked the end of the fighting on the Western Front, negotiations continued at the Paris Peace Treaty until 1920.